Original airdate: May 21, 2017

 – There’s a pretty astounding joke that happens midway through that boggled my mind a bit.
 Santa’s Little Helper crawls halfway through the doggie door, exhausted from his new unchained life.
 This prompts Homer to hold up Snowball II and attempt to get the cat to grab onto its collar, despite her struggles and attacking him, as Bart and Lisa look on.
 This goes on for literally fifteen seconds, and I was really confused.
 I couldn’t tell what was happening, and why we were devoting so much time to this.
 Eventually, Homer succeeds in his mission, all so he can smugly proclaim, “Well, well, well, look what the cat dragged in.”
 Bart and Lisa comment, dead-eyed, “Worth it.”
 “Totally worth it.”
 I can’t tell if they’re being sarcastic or not.
 But in case there were any niggling doubts, no. No, it was not worth it.

 – Despite Santa’s Little Helper being featured throughout, Bart isn’t really that involved in this episode.
 You’d think there’d be a scene of him being grateful his dad didn’t hit him, or he would have more screen time worried about SLH and where he is and how they’re disconnected now, but not so much.
 The ending involves he and Lisa going out after dark to look for him, and ending up being cornered by a feral pack.
 They’re saved by Marge, who becomes the alpha dog by standing up to the crowd of mutts, and drop-kicking their leader chihuahua clear out of the dog park.
 She just straight up kicks the shit out of that dog.
-It’s not even framed like the dog was in real danger of hurting the kids so her motherly protection instincts kicked in, she just sort of stared the dog down, growled at it, and then knocked it the fuck out.
-This reminds me of a Thanksgiving episode of Bob’s Burgers with a similar ending, featuring the town being overrun by turkeys, and Linda becoming the alpha by headbutting their leader, which was infinitely more enjoyable, and made me fiancée almost pee herself with laughter.
+It’s not even framed like the dog was a legitimate threat to the kids so her motherly protection instincts kicked in, she just sort of stared the dog down, growled at it, and then knocked it the fuck out.
+This reminds me of a Thanksgiving episode of Bob’s Burgers with a similar ending, featuring the town being overrun by turkeys, and Linda becoming the alpha by headbutting their leader, which was infinitely more enjoyable, and made my fiancée almost pee herself with laughter.

 – I guess Michael York had time to kill on the FOX lot, because this is the third time we’ve seen his veterinarian character this season, in addition to playing that creepy fuck Nigel in this episode.
 He’s got a good voice, and I feel like I would really enjoy his performance in a totally different show with a script that actually has jokes and is well written.
 Is that asking a lot?